Blake Shelton & Gwen Stefani May Quit ‘The Voice’ After Season 12, Source Claims

 “Blake was not the same this season without Gwen there and it showed,” a The Voice insider said of Shelton’s supposed mood change without Stefani on the set.
 “When Gwen was a judge last season he was a ball of light and this season that light went out.”

-Though Blake, Adam and Gwen have so far stayed tight-lipped regarding Radar Online’s quitting report, Shelton did appear to confirm in a recent interview that he didn’t enjoy the most recent season of The Voice as much as he did when his girlfriend by his side.
+Though Blake, Adam, and Gwen have so far stayed tight-lipped regarding Radar Online’s quitting report, Shelton did appear to confirm in a recent interview that he didn’t enjoy the most recent season of The Voice as much as he did when his girlfriend by his side.

 Speaking to CMT’s Hot 20 Countdown earlier this month, Blake appeared to admit to host Cody Alan that he was growing tired of the talent search until Gwen returned to The Voice this year.